Which Workloads Belong in Orbit? A Workload-First Framework for Orbital Data Centers Using Semantic Abstraction: 3D Reconstruction from Multi-Pass Satellite Imagery (Depth Proxy)

 \subsection{Results: Outputs and Semantic Reduction}

 Feature-based co-registration achieved robust alignment: 6{,}517 matches and 1{,}219 RANSAC inliers (inlier ratio = 0.62) from 20{,}000 ORB keypoints per image.
 Dense stereo at 3{,}500 $\times$ 3{,}500 (12.25M pixels) produced 11.45\% usable disparity coverage after filtering ($>$1 px), primarily over high-texture urban structures.
 The two input tiles (305.99~MB) were reduced to 1.57~MB of derived geometric products, a 99.49\% reduction.
 This shows multi-view reconstruction can transform high-volume raster imagery into compact geometric abstractions suitable for transmission.
+For context, standard image compression techniques (e.g., JPEG2000 or WebP) typically achieve 5$\times$--20$\times$ reduction on panchromatic imagery, significantly lower than the 99.49\% reduction observed here, indicating that the majority of gains arise from semantic abstraction rather than conventional compression.
 Figure~\ref{fig:depth-proxy-phases} and Table~\ref{tab:phase-workload-legend} illustrate how phased orbital capabilities enable depth proxies or sparse 3D products to be downlinked in place of full multi-view imagery, reserving raw data for selective verification---a strategy valuable for high-revisit constellations with constrained downlink budgets.